 Difference Between Simple & Complex Sentences

-It’s easy to assume the difference between a simple sentence and a complex sentence.
-A simple sentence contains only one independent clause and a complex sentence contains one independent clause and one or more subordinate clauses.
+It’s easy to assume the difference between simple and complex sentences.
+A simple sentence contains only one independent clause, and a complex sentence contains one independent clause and more subordinate clauses.
 The most common subordinating conjunctions are; Though, although, since, as, when, where, till, until, after, before, who, which, that, if, unless, as if, as though, because, etc.